vikashcool1991/react-ts-autocomplete/README.md

 ## Testing

 This project includes comprehensive unit and integration tests to ensure the functionality and reliability of the application.
 The tests are written using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/).
+All tests are written in `__test__` directory under respective components and utils directory.

 ### Running Tests